weinsteinlab/mega_CV_maker/README.md

 ################################BUGS and TODO list################################
 1) For some reason every time I activate conda, it edits the paths in the bashrc, breaking them.
 So in submit.sh I copy a fresh bashrc every time I need to activate a conda environment.
 I put this extra bashrc_copy in this folder.

-2)If there is no lab environment with mdanalysis you might need to make your own with thee following commands:
-	cp ~/bashrc_copy ~/.bashrc
+2) If there is no lab environment with mdanalysis you might need to make your own with thee following commands: \n cp ~/bashrc_copy ~/.bashrc source ~/.bashrc conda create -n md_analysis -y python=3.6
-	source ~/.bashrc
-	conda create -n md_analysis -y python=3.6